The Treatment of Behavioral Addictions in Frisco, Texas

 • Maintenance: The individual continues to use the new behaviors and coping skills even after the therapy is complete, in order to maintain their progress and prevent relapse.

-Overall, behavioral therapy modification is a collaborative process that empowers individuals to take control of their behavior and develop new, healthier habits.
-The therapy can be effective for a wide range of behavioral issues, including addiction, anxiety, depression, and other mental health conditions.
+BTM is a collaborative process that empowers individuals to take control of their behavior and develop new, healthier habits.
+It can be effective for a wide range of behavioral issues, including addiction, anxiety, depression, and other mental health conditions.

 These are the top 10 questions to ask your therapist before starting treatment with them.
 To help make your decision.
 We have answered each question for you.